kobotoolbox/docs/source/new_project.md

 4. **Import an XLSForm via URL**

     Enter a valid XLSForm URL to import an existing form.
+For instructions, visit [Importing an XLSForm via URL](xls_url.html)

 ![image](/images/new_project/create_new.gif)